xlong88/xlong88.github.io/_posts/2016-06-12-multifile-cross-reference.md

 ## Notice

-If you have any suggestions or questions on this post, please lease your message in the comment session or send e-mail to <mailto:mr.gonglong@outlook.com> directly.
+If you have any suggestions or questions regarding this post, please lease your message in the comment session or send e-mail to <mailto:mr.gonglong@outlook.com> directly.